Dogs and cats can be a great addition to a family but there are certain requirements and responsibilities that come with ownership.

 - microchip your dog or cat before they reach 12 weeks of age (but not before they reach 8 weeks of age)

 - keep no more than 2 dogs or 2 cats on any property.
-A third dog or cat permit is available where compassionate grounds exist for granting the approval, however, you will need to apply for a Third Animal Permit [PDF, 0.1MB]
+A third dog or cat permit may be considered, however, you will need to apply for a Third Animal Permit [PDF, 0.1MB]

 - keep your dog or cat in your property

 - keep current registration tags attached to your dog’s collar at all times

 - keep your dog’s barking to a minimum